P4-AAU/language/README.md

 # P4 Compiler
-A compiler for a custom language, written in OCaml.
+A compiler for AUTOBounds, written in OCaml.
+Using menhir for parsing and ocamllex for lexing.

 ## Prerequisites